Back to all blogs

 Common Bell Pepper Intolerance Symptoms

 The symptoms of an intolerance are notoriously diverse.
-Because the reaction is often delayed, you might not associate your Tuesday afternoon brain fog with the stuffed peppers you had for dinner on Monday.
+Because the reaction is often delayed, it can be difficult to link specific foods to your discomfort.

 Digestive Distress